Democrats seek Green New Deal to address climate change

 WASHINGTON (AP) — Democrats including Rep. Alexandria Ocasio-Cortez of New York are calling for a Green New Deal intended to transform the U.S. economy to combat climate change and create thousands of jobs in renewable energy.

-The freshman lawmaker and veteran Sen. Ed Markey of Massachusetts are teaming up on the plan, which aims to eliminate the U.S. carbon footprint by 2030.
+The freshman lawmaker is teaming up with veteran Sen. Ed Markey of Massachusetts on the plan, which aims to eliminate the U.S. carbon footprint by 2030.

+At least five Democratic presidential hopefuls in the Senate — Kamala Harris of California, Cory Booker of New Jersey, Kirsten Gillibrand of New York, Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont — co-sponsored the resolution.

+Markey predicted more Democrats would sign on and said even some Republicans may back the plan.

+"This is now a voting issue across the country," he said.
+"The green generation has risen up and they are saying they want this issue solved" as one of the top two or three issues in the 2020 election, Markey said.

-A joint resolution drafted by Ocasio-Cortez and Markey sets a goal to meet "100 percent of the power demand in the United States through clean, renewable and zero-emission energy sources," including dramatic increases in wind and solar power.
+As outlined Thursday, the nonbinding resolution sets a goal to meet "100 percent of the power demand in the United States through clean, renewable and zero-emission energy sources," including dramatic increases in wind and solar power.

-A news conference at the Capitol is set for Thursday, the day they introduce the resolution.

 While setting lofty goals, the plan does not explicitly call for eliminating the use of fossil fuels such as oil and natural gas, a nod to pragmatism that may disappoint some of Ocasio-Cortez's strongest supporters.

-Even so, their Green New Deal goes far beyond the Clean Power Plan proposed by President Barack Obama.
+Even so, the Green New Deal goes far beyond the Clean Power Plan proposed by former President Barack Obama.
 President Donald Trump has scrapped Obama's plan, which imposed emissions limits on coal-fired power plants, as a job-killer.

 The Democrats are likely to meet resistance to their proposal in Congress, especially in the Republican-controlled Senate.
 Trump, who has expressed doubts about climate change, also is likely to oppose it.

+Pelosi said Thursday she hadn't seen the Green New Deal proposal but welcomes "the enthusiasm" of its backers.

+"I welcome the Green New Deal and any other proposals" to address climate change, Pelosi said.
+She said she also wants to hear from the new climate committee, which she said will "spearhead Democrats' work" on climate issues.

-The resolution marks the first time Ocasio-Cortez and other lawmakers have attached legislative language onto the Green New Deal, a concept that until now has been largely undefined other than as a call for urgent action to head off catastrophic climate change and create jobs.
+The resolution being introduced Thursday marks the first time Ocasio-Cortez and other lawmakers have attached legislative language to the Green New Deal, a concept that until now has been largely undefined other than as a call for urgent action to head off catastrophic climate change and create jobs.

-Several Democratic presidential hopefuls have embraced the idea of a Green New Deal without saying exactly what it means.

 Ocasio-Cortez said in a statement that the plan will create "unprecedented levels of prosperity and wealth for all while ensuring economic and environmental justice and security."
 She calls for a "World War II-scale mobilization" that includes high-quality education and health care, clean air and water and safe, affordable housing.